clivelo/clivelo.github.io/_posts/2023-01-09-the-fundamentals-of-oop-in-python.md

 ```

 ## Creating a class
 Let's finally declare a class that represents students in a university.
-To define a class, we begin with the `class` keyword.
+To declare a class, we begin with the `class` keyword.
 Class names are usually title case by convention.
 For now, we will use `pass` to skip the definition of the class.

 Let us also instantiate three students in the main program.
-Right now, since we have yet to define what a student is like, these three students are very barebones, but they are still different object instances of students.
+Right now, since we have yet to define what a student is like, these three students are very barebones, but they are still different object instances of the `Student` class.

 ``` python
 # Declaring a class and skipping the implementation for now